 Many Sites use Google Analytics, which is a web analytics service provided by Google, Inc. (“Google”).
-Google Analytics uses persistent cookies to analyze how users use a site.
-The information generated by the cookie about your use of a Site (including your IP address) will be transmitted to and stored by Google.
-Google will use this information for the purpose of evaluating your use of the Site, compiling reports on Site activity for the University and providing other services related to website activity and internet usage.
+Google Analytics uses persistent cookies to analyze how Visitors use a site.
+The information generated by the cookie about a Visitor’s use of a Site (including the Visitor’s IP address) will be transmitted to and stored by Google.
+Google will use this information for the purpose of evaluating the Visitor’s use of the Site, compiling reports on Site activity for the University and providing other services related to website activity and internet usage.

 Google may also transfer this information to third parties where required to do so by law, or where the third parties process the information on Google’s behalf.
-Google will not associate your IP address with any other data held by Google.
+Google will not associate the Visitor’s IP address with any other data held by Google.

-By using the Sites, you consent to Google processing of data about you in the manner and for the purposes set out above.
+By using the Sites, each Visitor consents to Google processing of data about the Visitor in the manner and for the purposes set out above.
 Please visit the following pages for more information about Google Analytics Terms of Service and Google’s Privacy Practices.

 The University has implemented reasonable physical, technical, and administrative procedures to safeguard and secure information it collects online against unauthorized disclosure, loss, or misuse, in accordance with the Data Protection Standards Policy.
 Under that Policy, the University has classified data according to its sensitivity, and set requirements for protection accordingly.